• Skip to primary navigation

 yeast into bowl

 Pizza dough has got to be the holy grail of gluten-free cuisine.
-Recipes are hard to find, and the majority turn out dense, chewy crusts, while others rely on nutritionally vapid starches and gums.
+Recipes are hard to find, and the majority turn out dense, chewy crusts.

 bowl

-For the past year, I've been working on this recipe for a dough that's made from whole-grain flours, bakes up crisp and crunchy, and ousts gums in favor of healthy and cute-sounding chia seed.
+For the past year, I've been working on this recipe for a dough that's made from alternative flours, bakes up crisp and crunchy, and ousts gums in favor of cute-sounding chia seed.
 It's been rough "disposing" of all those pizzas, but I think I finally nailed it.
 I'm super excited to share it here today.

 bowl of ingredients